CognitiveScale/cortex-certifai-examples/models/README.md

 # Cortex Certifai Models

 The *models* folder contains examples of using the Certifai Model SDK to
-wrap trained models in a service
+wrap trained models in a prediction service
 that can be scanned using the Certifai scanner CLI.
 See the *notebooks* folder
 for examples of scanning models in a Jupyter notebook using the Certifai API.

 ## Certifai Documentation